deve-sh/MyJSON/Frontend/README.md

 Now you can follow the setup in the app that you just launched in order to modify the structure of the data you need, and get the JSON you need.

+## Caveats

+- You can break the backend every now and then with wrong punctuation/syntax of the request body.
+- The limit to the number of objects to be requested per request is 50 at the moment.

 ## Issues, Contributions and Suggestions

 For issues, open an issue in the repo.